The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Coefficient objects

-\end{defi} \begin{prop} Let $(X_0,x)$ be a smooth connected pointed variety, geometrically connected over $\Fqs$.
-The functor $(F^s)^*$ is a $\otimes$-autoequivalence of $\Coef(X^{(x)}, \El)$.
-In particular, when $\Elx=\El$, the pair $(\Coef(X^{(x)}, \El), (F^s)^*)$ is a neutral Tannakian category with Frobenius, as defined in \ref{a-defi}. \end{prop} \begin{proof} For lisse sheaves the result is well-known.
+\end{defi} \begin{prop} The functor $(F^s)^*$ is a $\otimes$-autoequivalence of $\Coef(X^{(x)}, \El)$.
+In particular, the category $\Coef(X^{(x)}, \El^{(x_0)})$ endowed with the endofunctor $(F^s)^*$ is a neutral Tannakian category with Frobenius, as defined in \ref{a-defi}. \end{prop} \begin{proof} For lisse sheaves the result is well-known.
 In the $p$-adic case see \cite[Remark in §1.1.3]{Abe} or \cite[Corollary 6.2]{Laz} for a proof which does not use arithmetic $\mathscr{D}$-modules. \end{proof} \begin{coro} Any irreducible object in $\Coef(X^{(x)},\El)$ admits an $n$-th Frobenius structure for some $n\in \Z_{>0}$. \end{coro} \begin{proof} By definition, an irreducible object $\calF$ in $\Coef(X^{(x)},\El)$ is a subquotient of some geometric coefficient object $\calE$ that admits a Frobenius structure.
 By Proposition \ref{F-equiv:p}, the functor $(F^s)^*$ is an autoequivalence, thus it permutes the isomorphism classes of the irreducible subquotients of $\calE$.
 This implies that there exists $n>0$ such that $(F^{ns})^* \calF \simeq \calF$, as we wanted. \end{proof}

 \begin{rema} When $X_0$ is geometrically connected over $\Fq$, the category $\Coef(X, \Qq)$ is the same category as the one considered by Crew to define the fundamental group at the end of §2.5 in \cite{CrewMon}.
-A priori, this category is not equivalent to the one considered by Abe to define, for example, the fundamental group in \cite[§2.4.17]{Abe}.
+The author is not aware whether this category is equivalent to the one considered by Abe to define, for example, the fundamental group in \cite[§2.4.17]{Abe}.
 By Corollary \ref{irreducible-have-F-structure:c}, the category $\Coef(X,\Qq)$ is a Tannakian subcategory of the one defined by Abe.

 \end{rema}